Gagging on Pacifier: 7 Possible Explanations Why It Happens

 • Size 3 is meant for 18+ months

 Pacifiers come in many shapes to fit different mouth anatomies and sucking styles.
-What sits comfortably in one baby’s mouth may not do the same in another.
 The main nipple shapes are:

 • Bulb: The tip is bulbous while the base is cylindrical.